josephyanks/ha-hafele-mqtt-integration/README.md

 2. Check that all files are present in the integration folder
 3. Restart Home Assistant completely
 4. Check Home Assistant logs for import errors

+### Known Bugs
+1. Color Temperature of Multiwhite lights not settable on single light / but working on Group Temperature setting in MQTT
+2. API / MQTT mismatch -> nowhere in the mqtt light temperature data is available
+3. Due to high polling rates or big networks the response time of buttons/inputs will decrease due to high bluetooh LE traffic

 ## Development